Science begins with questions.

 Example:

-Instead of believing “eclipses are bad,” we study how they happen — Earth’s shadow on Moon = lunar eclipse.
+Instead of believing “eclipses are bad,” we study how they happen—Earth’s shadow on the moon = lunar eclipse.

 | Situation | Scientific Idea | Benefit |